In this HostGator review, I’ll explore the provider’s pricing, ease of use, performance, security, customer support, and more.

 All in all, HostGator remains one of the most affordable options at the moment.
 It also offers really good value, as it includes everything you need.
 Just mind the renewal prices and be aware of the extra stuff in your cart when purchasing a plan.

-Hosting management – is HostGator easy to use?
+Hosting management – is cPanel easy to use?

-During this HostGator review, I had a very bittersweet experience with the user interface.
-On one hand, the combination of native interface with cPanel is very simple and functional.
+During this HostGator web hosting review, I had a very bittersweet experience with the user interface.
+On one hand, the combination of the native customer portal with a cPanel is very simple and functional.
 On the other, some things just don’t work how they should.

 HostGator uses a now standard mix of a customized dashboard and cPanel.
 The dashboard allows you to use the most basic features, while the more advanced configurations can be found in cPanel.